mgcooper/icemodel/icemodel/+icemodel/+verification/README.md

 Use the top-level functions for ordinary verification runs:

 - `icemodel.verification.listcases` lists staged cases from committed manifests.
-- `icemodel.verification.loadCaseManifest` resolves one case manifest and its artifact paths.
+- `icemodel.verification.loadmanifest` resolves one case manifest and its artifact paths.
 - `icemodel.verification.comparecase` compares staged targets with a candidate or smoke reference.
 - `icemodel.verification.plotcase` plots staged targets, references, or candidate comparisons.